 6Protect Seeds from Critters

 You’ve got this far.
 Now take the extra step and protect those seeds and seedlings from all the wild things.
-Birds, snails, slugs, and more all want them!
+Sweet peas are not edible for humans, but that doesn’t stop the birds, snails, and slugs from wanting them.

 My favorite option for protecting newly-sown seeds is fine wire cloches that sit right over the planting area and allow room for growth inside.

 The least expensive option that works nicely is to use wire waste baskets from the dollar store.